tiendu/tiendu.github.io/about.markdown

 permalink: /about/
 ---

-A biotechnologist-turned programmer, now pursuing his PhD candidacy at Kyung Hee University in Korea with main focus on metagenomics, microbiomics and viromics.
+A biotechnologist-turned-programmer, now works as a bioinformatics engineer at DataXight with a main focus on pipeline development and gene therapy.

 Outside of research, he's also an avid cook that has a keen interest in lacto-fermentation.